 Though rare, spinach sometimes can cause allergic reactions too.
 The vegetable contains histamine, which can cause some minor pseudoallergic effects.
 Immunoglobulin E (IgE)–mediated allergy to the plant is also quite common.

 [ Read: Home Remedies For Dust Allergy ]

 It has been reported that some whole spinach leaves can cause toxic reactions too.
 When contaminated with Escherichia coli or E. coli via organic fertilizers, pesticides or irrigation water, the leafy vegetable can cause certain food-borne ailments like poisoning, which can even result in death.

 Make sure that you skip spinach while taking the well-known anticoagulant warfarin.
 It contains high level of Vitamin K, which might react with the drug and hamper your hepatic synthesis, affecting certain coagulation factors significantly.

+This was about eating too much spinach side effects.
 So, be careful while using spinach in your ‘healthy’ diet next time!
 Balance it with other nutritional ingredients to live a healthy, hassle-free life!

 - 12 Best Benefits Of Spinach Juice For Skin, Hair And Health

 - How To Use Spinach For Hair Growth?